 In this study, we used a qualitative research approach, specifically the inductive coding method, to analyze the collected social media data.
-We decided to conduct a qualitative study because this type of research is best suited to capture the complex and nuanced aspects of users' reactions and responses to new technologies, trends, and phenomena (see [21, 61]).
+We decided to conduct a qualitative study because this type of research is best suited to capture the complex and nuanced aspects of users' reactions and responses to new technologies, trends, and phenomena (see [23, 74]).
 The inductive method is particularly suitable for our investigation because of the apparent lack of prior empirical research on user experience related to the use of ChatGPT in education.
-Furthermore, the inductive coding approach enables us to develop themes from the data without preconceived notions or prior assumptions [21, 61].
+Furthermore, the inductive coding approach enables us to develop themes from the data without preconceived notions or prior assumptions [23, 74].

 We used multiple digital tools to facilitate our coding process.
 Microsoft Excel helped organize and manage our data.
-Atlas.ti, a qualitative data analysis software, allowed for collaborative human-AI sentiment analysis, keyword searching, data coding, and report writing.
-Jamboard , a virtual whiteboard, allowed brainstorming and visualization of emerging themes.
+Atlas.ti 8, a qualitative data analysis software, allowed for collaborative human-AI sentiment analysis9, keyword searching, data coding, and report writing.
+Jamboard 10, a virtual whiteboard, allowed brainstorming and visualization of emerging themes.
 The combination of these tools enabled a thorough and rigorous analysis of our data.
 Figure 3 shows the snapshots of these tools used in our research.

 Analysis Pipeline.
-To identify the overarching themes in our data, we employed Braun and Clarke's (2006) [76] six-phase framework.
-This involved becoming familiar with the data, creating initial codes, searching for themes, reviewing them, consolidating titles and
+To identify the overarching themes in our data, we employed Braun and Clarke's (2006) [89] six-phase framework (similar to [90]).
+This involved becoming familiar with the data, creating initial codes, searching for themes, reviewing them, consolidating titles and definitions, and finally reporting the themes.
+To obtain a more comprehensive understanding of people's opinions and minimize the chances of unintentional biases as much as possible, data from all four social media platforms were analyzed concurrently (similar to [24]).